bengtssonpalme/MPBIO-BBT045-2025/git-exercise-3.md

 Git encourages you to work with branches.
 Every new feature or fix you work on should be on its own branch.
-The "master" branch is considered the authorative version of the project.
+The "master" branch is considered the authoritative version of the project.
 It should always be usable.
 The people responsible for the repo will merge in changes from other branches into the master branch once e.g. testing is done.

 Let's start work on our own branch.
 Replace `<team name>` with your team's name.
-Different workds may be separated by a "-" (minus)
+Different words may be separated by a "-" (minus)
 character:

 ~~~